MyScript/myscript-math-web/docs/components/pepjs/README.md

 Due to the difficult nature of polyfilling new CSS properties, this library will use a touch-action *attribute* instead.
 In addition, run time changes involving the `touch-action` attribute will be monitored for maximum flexibility.

 Touches will not generate events unless inside of an area that has a valid `touch-action` attribute defined.
 This is to maintain composition scrolling optimizations where possible.

-## navigator.maxTouchPoints

-As the information necessary to populate [`navigator.maxTouchPoints`](https://www.w3.org/TR/pointerevents/#extensions-to-the-navigator-interface) is not available in browsers that do not natively implement pointer events, PEP sets the value to `0`, which is "the minimum number guaranteed to be recognized" as required by the specification.

 ### Browser Compatibility